Courses and Curriculum

 - 2nd year: take classes, finish 2nd-year paper & comprehensive exam

-- 3rd, 4th, and 5th years: teach at least two classes in the three years, finish dissertation
+- 3rd, 4th, and 5th years: teach three classes in the three years, finish dissertation

 During the first two-to-three years, students enroll in courses selected to provide the basic theoretical and empirical skills required to undertake research in finance.
 Course work can be categorized into four areas: